blurrycontour/zuul-gerrit/doc/source/reference/monitoring.rst

          The number of changes processed by the pipeline since Zuul started.

+      .. stat:: trigger_events
+         :type: gauge

+         The size of the pipeline's trigger event queue.

+      .. stat:: result_events
+         :type: gauge

+         The size of the pipeline's result event queue.

+      .. stat:: management_events
+         :type: gauge

+         The size of the pipeline's management event queue.

 .. stat:: zuul.executor.<executor>

    Holds metrics emitted by individual executors.
 The ``<executor>``